-Don’t listen to the “super smart” kid in the back of the class who sleeps with his eyes open—taking notes is arguably the most important component to your academic success.
+Don’t listen to the “super smart” kid in the back of the class who sleeps with his eyes open and never takes notes—note taking is arguably the most important component to your academic success.
 Writing down notes is, in a way, a form of learning, and helps your brain solidify key concepts.
 Plus, you’ll need those notes to reference when you’re studying for a test!

 However, the way in which you take notes is a more polarizing topic.
 While some people will preach day and night about the benefits of typing out your notes on a laptop, others will always be dedicated to the art of handwritten note-taking.

 In truth, there are benefits to both schools of thought, and drawbacks to both as well.
 But which method of note taking is better overall?

 In this blog, the CLEP study guide experts will settle the score on old school vs new school notes.
 Who will emerge victorious in this showdown?
 Let’s find out by weighing the pros and cons of each method of note taking.

 You can transcribe information quickly.
 For most folks, typing is much faster than writing—so much faster, in fact, that you can transcribe nearly twice as much information than with a pen and paper.
 This can lead you to take more complete notes and have more information at your disposal when your study session rolls around, which could help you get a better grade on that upcoming test of yours.

 You don’t run out of paper.
 Running out of paper during a lecture can leave you with frustration and incomplete notes.
 In complex and high stakes courses, this could be the difference between an A or a B on your test.
 This is obviously not a problem when using a computer—just keep on typing.

 Your notes are backed up in “the cloud.”